 6 Myths About How to Feel Better After Drinking

 And 6 tips that actually work, from our PhD scientists.

-Ask 100 different people what they do to feel better after a night of drinking, and you’re likely to hear 100 different answers.
+Ask 100 different people, "how do you feel better after a night of drinking?", and you’re likely to hear 100 different answers.
 That “wisdom” you got from your friend Sandra – whose research was largely via Google University and significant “field testing” at the local bar – is memorable, but chances are that it’s more myth than truth.
 Our PhD scientists take a minute here to shine an objective, evidence-based light on 6 drinking fables we’ve encountered, and follow up with 6 best practices for your night out that can seriously help you have a better next day.

 Myth #1: Order matters